Many people discuss food waste generated by restaurants and food manufacturers but often overlook the waste produced by the beverage industry.

 For companies focused on compliance, accurate and timely documentation shouldn’t be an afterthought.
 Instead, it should be a core component of an effective waste management strategy.

-At Shapiro, we understand the importance of staying up-to-date with documentation and implementing strategies that support both compliance and sustainability.
+We understand the importance of staying up-to-date with documentation and implementing strategies that support both compliance and sustainability.
 With expert insight into beverage destruction, we help streamline the entire process.

 Conclusion